ccrosby1/cst-391/milestones/milestone2/docs/README.md

  - Author:  Cody Crosby
  - Date:  14 September 2025

+## Instructor Feedback
+ - The instructor has approved the initial submission.
+No further revisions are necessary beyond those required for the Milestone 2 submission.

 ## Introduction

  - This project is an online management application designed for a gym equipment catalog.
 It will allow users to perform standard CRUD operations on various equipment types, with all data stored in a MySQL database.
 The catalog will maintain details such as equipment availability, category, pricing, and other details.
 The backend will be built using Node.js and Express to provide RESTful APIs for data manipulation.
 Two separate front-end applications, one in Angular and the other in React, will utilize these APIs.